By Ken Doka, Ph. D.

 Children may have spiritual questions as well.
 They may wonder why the death occurred.
 Children may question why the person they loved died—their parents and themselves now suffer with their sadness and grief.
 Children may struggle in understanding their spiritual beliefs.
 They may even be angry or fearful of God.
 Children also may dream about the person who died and struggle to make sense of such experiences.

-The behavioral experience
+The behavioural experience

-Grief affects behavior as well—often in very different ways.
+Grief affects behaviour as well—often in very different ways.
 Some children may avoid reminders of the deceased person while others want to speak about them, look at photographs and even hear music they associate with the person.
 It is common for children to cry or become withdrawn.
 Other children may deal with their grief by constant activity.
 Others may become cross and ill tempered.
 A child may express their grief in many different ways.

 - Play—young children may use play as a way to make sense of the loss.
 They may play at being in a hospital, dying or even at funerals.